-Where the multiple stabilised layers are constructed, a hard-cut shall be done by a grader on the compacted layer as per Clause 8.9.9.4.
+Where the multiple stabilised layers are constructed, with a hard-cut, the hard-cut shall be undertaken by a grader on the compacted layer as per Clause 8.9.9.4.2.

-All trimming operations, including a hard-cut (refer to Clause 8.9.9.4), shall be cut to waste.
+All trimming operations, including a hard-cut (refer to Clause 8.9.9.4.2), shall be cut to waste.
 All material cut to waste shall be removed and disposed of in accordance with Clause 10 of MRTS01 Introduction to Technical Specifications.
 No separate or additional payment shall be made for the removal and disposal of material cut to waste.
 The cost of all activities associated with the removal and disposal of material cut to waste shall be deemed to be incorporated into the relevant works.